NeurodataWithoutBorders/nwb_hackathons/HCK11_2021_Remote/projects/DCL_to_NWB/README.md

 ## Progress and Next Steps

+All issues could be adressed quite quickly.

+1. One argument was passed in excess, preventing the external link
+2. The scored behavioral intervals were stored in a TimeInterval table
+3. I was using a `with` statement to read the file and called the nwb2widget outside of it.
+Since the data is only read on demand (and was in fact closed before that demand actually arised by calling the nwb2widget outside of the `with` statement), only metadata was displayed in the widget and everything else raised an error.
+Thus, omitting the `with` statement solved the issue.

 <!--Populate this section as you are making progress before/during/after the hackathon-->
 <!--Describe the progress you have made on the project,e.g., which objectives you have achieved and how.-->
 <!--Describe the next steps you are planing to take to complete the project.-->